trek-view/basecamp/_posts/2021-03-26-software-upload-panoramas-street-view.md

 Trailblazer was the app that got me into capturing adventure footage for Street View, so Panoskin have a special place in my heart.

 The app only works with GoPro Fusion video and photo files.
-The newer MAX cameras are compatible with Trailblazer but only in photo / timelapse photo mode.
-360 videos captured by the MAX do not seem to be compatible from my testing.
+Content from the newer GoPro MAX cameras are not compatible.

-What I really liked about Trailblazer is the ability to add additional data to uploaded content, like name and what method of transport you used to capture with.
-The fact they don't charge to upload to Street View also earns it a plus point too!
+What I really like about Trailblazer is its ability to add local metadata to content, for example, what method of transport you used to capture with.
+The fact they don't charge for uploads to Street View also earns it a plus point!

 ## Map the Paths Uploader